Credentialing & Enrollment Services

 Credentialing is the process by which a payer or a credentialing verification organization (CVO) acting on the payer’s behalf verifies a provider’s qualifications.
 This includes:

-- Medical education and training medical school, residency, fellowship, and any specialty training programs
+- Medical education and training medical school, residency, fellowship, and training programs

 - Board certification – specialty board certification status and expiration dates